postcss/postcss/README.md

 PostCSS is a framework for CSS postproccessors.
-You gives custom JS function to modify CSS and PostCSS parses CSS, gives your usable JS API to edit CSS nodes tree and then save medify nodes tree to new CSS.
+You gives custom JS function to modify CSS and PostCSS parses CSS, gives your usable JS API to edit CSS nodes tree and then save modified nodes tree to new CSS.

 For example, lets fix forgotten `content` ptopery in `::before` and `::after`: